Sleepy's: Business history

 In the mid-1920s, Louis Acker left Austria and worked in France.
 He learned how to hand tie and make mattresses.
 He left France on the SS Rochambeau, which was a French transatlantic ocean liner of the Compagnie Générale Transatlantique.
 In 1931, Louis Acker opened his first mattress store in Brooklyn.
 Louis had 4 sons: Harry, Melvyn, Lenny and Jack.
 In 1955, Louis died suddenly from a heart attack.
 Harry and Melvyn took over The Bedding Discount Center.
 Eventually Lenny and Jack also worked there.
 The business was incorporated in 1957 as Bedding Discount Center.
 Harry branched out on his own and in 1975 the chain was renamed to Sleepy's.
 In 1977, Sleepy's opened its eighth store and relocated its corporate offices and warehouse to a 20000 sqft space in New Hyde Park.
-In 1986, it relocated its headquarters and distribution center to a 60000 sqft building in Port Washington, NY.
+In 1986, it relocated its headquarters and distribution center to a 60000 sqft building in Port Washington, New York.
 In 1993 Sleepy's acquired Kleinsleep and in 1996 Mattress Discounters in New York and New Jersey.
-In 1994, the 75th store opened and the corporate headquarters and distribution center moved to Bethpage, NY in a 150000 sqft building that was expanded in 1995 to 80000 sqft.
+In 1994, the 75th store opened and the corporate headquarters and distribution center moved to Bethpage, New York in a 150000 sqft building that was expanded in 1995 to 80000 sqft.

 David Acker, Harry's son, became the president of Sleepy's in 2001.
 In 2002, Sleepy's built a new 211000 sqft warehouse in Robbinsville, New Jersey.
-Mattress Firm sleep chains locations in Connecticut and Massachusetts were acquired in 2003, and in 2007 Sleepy's acquired the Rockaway Bedding chain adding 200 stores.
-In the summer of 2009 Sleepy's moved its headquarters and New York distribution facility to a newly constructed 500,000-square-foot (46,000 m2) building in Hicksville, New York.
+Mattress Firm sleep chains locations in Connecticut and Massachusetts were acquired in 2003, and in 2007 Sleepy's acquired the Rockaway Bedding chain, adding 138 stores.
+In the summer of 2009, Sleepy's moved its headquarters and New York distribution facility to a newly constructed 500,000-square-foot (46,000 m2) building in Hicksville, New York.
 In 2009, Sleepy's acquired the assets of Dial-A-Mattress International and 1-800-Mattress Corp., including its two domain names, and a year later the Connecticut mattress specialty chain Better Bedding.
 In 2013, Sleepy's expanded into the Chicago market.
 In October 2014 Sleepy's opened its 1,000th store.

 Their mascot, the Sleepy's man in a red and white night shirt and cap, was introduced in 1976.
 In 1978 the first televised Sleepy's commercial starring President Harry Acker aired.
 In 2009, the company launched their e-commerce website.